PLEASE NOTE the new 12 month 2022 Season is now open.

 - Follow the prompts

-Please note you must be active and financial with your first claim (primary) club before proceeding any further. and if you are changing your first claim (primary club), you must complete your transfer of clubs BEFORE requesting a second claim membership.
+- Please note you must be active and financial with your First Claim Club before proceeding any further. and if you are changing your First Claim Club you must complete your transfer of clubs BEFORE requesting a second claim membership.

 - Make sure you are active and financial with your first claim club